reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 ```

 The back-end for your comments is almost complete, we only need to configure
 the url that is used to create your comments.
-Since comments belong to a post
-we'll make the URL reflect this.
+Since comments belong to a post, we'll make the URL reflect this.
 Right now you can see all the configured URLs
 by typing `rake routes` in your command prompt.
 If you do this now you'll get
 something like the following: